-Many people believe that if you are a professional speaker, you automatically possess effective communication skills.
+Many people believe that professional speakers automatically possess effective communication skills.
 Nothing could be further from the truth.
 In fact, effective communication, even for paid speakers, has more to do with what isn't said than what is said.

-Here are 5 keys to effective communication that you can use immediately in your interactions and conversations with others.
+Here are 5 keys to effective communication that you can use immediately in your interactions with others.

 5 Keys to Effective Communication

 Be a listener.
-Effective communication starts with good listening, and when it comes to good listening, Stephen Covey said it best in 7 Habits of Highly Effective People: "Seek first to understand, then to be understood."
-This statement by Covey does not mean you cannot express your ideas or opinion; it simply means you don't start there.
+Effective communication starts with good listening skills, and when it comes to good listening skills, Stephen Covey said it best in 7 Habits of Highly Effective People: "Seek first to understand, then to be understood."
+This statement by Covey does not mean that good listening skills will keep you from expressing your ideas or opinion.
+It simply means you don't start there.
 Instead, you start with listening in order to understand the other party's perspective.
 Once you truly understand their point of view, you are in a better position to thoughtfully share your ideas as well.

 Be an echo.
 You can be an even better listener by practicing a communication skill called "active listening."
 Active listening is when you occasionally repeat, or echo, key phrases said by the other party.
-By doing this, you demonstrate that you are engaged in the conversation and also help both parties track the main points of the discussion.
+By doing this, you demonstrate that you are engaged in the conversation.
+Active listening also helps both parties track the main points of the discussion.
 One word of caution: if you overuse active listening, your echoes will lose effectiveness and become irritating.
 The key is to repeat "key phrases" and only do so "occasionally."

 Be real.
 More than anything, be you.
 Not the performer you.
 Not the pretend you.
 Not even the plastic you.
 The personal you will do just fine.